-Women are still under-represented in engineering at all levels, with only 1 in 8 of the UK engineering workforce being female.
-As such, lots of organisations offer support and are actively encouraging more female applicants into the industry.
+Females are underrepresented in this industry, with only 8% of the UK engineering workforce being female.
+However, lots of organisations offer support and are actively encouraging more female applicants into the industry.

 Over half of renewables work is engineering based and there is expected to be an increase in jobs in this sector in the coming years.

-According to the State of Engineering report from Engineering UK, there is an annual shortfall of at least 20,000 engineering graduates to meet an annual demand of 124,000 engineers and technicians.
+According to the State of Engineering report from Engineering UK, there is an annual shortfall of at least 37,000 engineering graduates to meet an annual demand of 124,000 engineers and technicians.
 This is also despite more younger people entering this field via apprenticeships and training.